TomerFi/home-assistant-custom-components/date_notifier/README.md

 # Example configuration.yaml

 date_notifier:
-# One Time Reminder will be send 1 day before the event date, on date 2017-11-19 at 21:25
+  one_time_reminder1: # One Time Reminder will be send 1 day before the event date, on date 2017-11-19 at 21:25
-  one_time_reminder:
     name: "one-time test"
     hour: 21
     minute: 25